PowerNukkitX/PNX-Website/PowerNukkitX/faq/PNX-CLI_Launcher_Tutorial_for_Beginners.md

 ----
 5. Enter the following command in the command box to install the PNX Quick Deployment Tool, once installed, you will be able to use the PNX-CLI related commands wherever you are in the command box
-**:warning:Note: You will need to restart CMD or PowerShell after the installation is complete**
+**Note: You will need to restart CMD or PowerShell after the installation is complete**
 ```
 pnx sys-install
 ```